branch flute branch flute branch flute

 the human mind for a spell and open our hearts in wonder to the

 language of leaves.

 How then would the dryad, or spirit of a tree, make a flute?
 This question has inspired me since the beginning of my flute making journey.
-A quest ongoing and ever evolving, as every tree and each branch presents a unique challenge and teaching in the subtle details of finding its voice.
+A quest ongoing and ever evolving, as every tree and each branch presents a unique challenge and teaching in the subtle details of finding her voice.
 Yet some answers have come in broad strokes.
 A dryad would keep the natural beauty and strength of the branch intact.
 A dryad would honor the spirit of the ancient inhabitants of the land.
 A dryad would voice the flute clear and bright as a bird song.
-And a dryad would make the flute a magical home for its own continued habitation.
+And a dryad would make the flute a magical home for her own continued habitation.
 Or so speak the trees to me.

 Dryad Flutes are handcrafted to reflect the unique beauty, strength and spirit of the tree from which they were made.
 Though natural looking, each instrument is tuned and voiced with clarity and precision to a particular pentatonic key.